Updated : 25/11/2016

 A trader is not permitted to charge you for these services unless you explicitly opted for them.
 Using a pre-ticked box on the trader's website does not constitute such consent and you would be entitled to reimbursement of any payment which has been collected in such a way.

-Ewa from Poland bought some books from an online trader - but her credit card was charged more than the final amount displayed at the point of sale on the trader's website.
+Ewa from Poland bought some books from an online trader - but her credit card was charged with more than the final amount displayed at the point of sale on the trader's website.

-Because EU rules oblige traders to display correct and complete pricing information before a customer makes a purchase online, Ewa reported this matter to both the company and the Polish authorities.
+As EU rules oblige traders to display correct and complete pricing information before a customer makes a purchase online, Ewa reported this matter to both the company and the Polish authorities.
 After intervention by the authorities, she was refunded the difference.

 Some price differences can however be justified, if they are based on objective criteria other than nationality.